Create and manage flags in the UI

 1. Enter a value of the appropriate data type for your flag.

-2. For string and number type flags, define variations, as follows:
+2. For string and number type flags, define variations:

 3. Select Define variations.

-• If Define variations is selected, then Add variation is enabled.
+• When Define variations is selected, Add variation becomes available.

 • The Add variation option allows the flag to toggle between multiple values, not just true or false.